loumadev/EdupageAPI/README.md

 ### class Edupage
 This is the main EdupageAPI class, containing all resources fetched and parsed from the Edupage servers.
 You can access all properties and methods to obtain required data.
-The property `_data` contains original (as well as some data which are not supported yet) raw data
+The property `_data` contains original raw data.
+(As well as some data which are not supported yet)
 ```typescript
 class Edupage extends RawData {
     user: User | Teacher | Student;  // Gets assigned automatically after successful login() call